-Connecticut Towns Grapple with Big Funding Cuts Amid Budget Deadlock
+Connecticut Towns Grapple With Big Funding Cuts Amid Budget Deadlock

 Leo Paul, first selectman of the town of Litchfield, said lawmakers should overturn the governor's veto.
 The governor's executive order would eliminate state education funding this year for Litchfield, which received $1.5 million from the state last year.

+West Hartford Mayor Shari Cantor said she wants state lawmakers to pass a budget that supports schools across Connecticut.

+"We understand the state is in a fiscal crisis," Ms. Cantor said.
+But "we are going to hurt our young people if we don't invest in them."

 Mr. Malloy's executive order keeps education funding flat for the municipalities that have the lowest-performing school districts.
-That means the city of New Haven will get $154.3 million in education funds from the state, which is the same as last year.
-But the executive order also cuts funding for reimbursements of nontaxable property and other payments by $67 million.
+That means New Haven will get $154.3 million in education funds from the state, which is the same as last year.
+But the executive order cuts funding for reimbursements of nontaxable property and other payments by $67 million in New Haven.

 The city enacted a hiring freeze for nonpublic safety positions and shut down new contracts, said Toni Harp, mayor of New Haven.
 It also stopped a youth-work program for this fall, she said.